NCIS season 13

 The thirteenth season of the American police procedural drama NCIS premiered on September 22, 2015, in the same time slot as in the previous seasons, Tuesdays at 8 pm.

-NCIS revolves around a fictional team of special agents from the Naval Criminal Investigative Service, which conducts criminal investigations involving the U.S. Navy and Marine Corps.
+NCIS depicts a fictional team of special agents from the Naval Criminal Investigative Service, which conducts criminal investigations involving the U.S. Navy and Marine Corps.
 The series was renewed for a thirteenth season by CBS on Monday, May 11, 2015.
 Michael Weatherly, who stars as Anthony DiNozzo on the show, departed the series in the season finale.
 On February 29, 2016, NCIS was renewed for seasons fourteen and fifteen.